List of Billboard Latin Rhythm Albums number ones of 2010

 Puerto Rican duo Angel & Khriz's third studio album, Da' Take Over (2010) lead the chart for one week in April.
 The album became the group's first number one set on the Billboard Latin Rhythm Albums chart, debuting at number six and eighteen on the Billboard Latin Albums and Billboard Rap Albums charts, respectively.
 Puerto Rican performer Ivy Queen's seventh studio album, Drama Queen (2010) sold 3000 copies in its first week, dominating the chart for ten consecutive weeks from July until October.
 The set debuted at number 163 on the Billboard 200 chart, number eighteen on the Billboard Rap Albums chart, and number three on the Billboard Latin Albums chart.
-The album gave Queen her second number one on the Latin Rhythm Albums chart, remaining the only female artist to post a number one on that chart.
+The album gave Queen her second number one on the Latin Rhythm Albums chart, remaining the only female artist to post a number one on the chart until Karol G debuted atop the summit with KG0516 in 2021.